Xsea/AgentSystems/readme.md

 Lastly following variables in tools.py need to be set to run properly:

 PATH_WHERE_GENERATED_CODE_GOES and PATH_OF_GIT_REPO, COMMIT_MESSAGE if you want the git push functionality

+For now, only the self implemented part (without Langchain) is running.
+Execute selfImplementedAgent.py for the demo